Shockvaluemedia/directfanz-project/PRODUCTION_SETUP.md

 3. Test the core user flows
 4. Configure Stripe for payments

-Your DirectFanz platform is ready to go live! 🚀
+Your DirectFanZProject platform is ready to go live! 🚀